yratof/eve/_posts/2015-11-03-robot-portraits.md

 ---

-Planning on building an arduino painter.
-I don't know how or where to srtart just yet.
+Planning on building an Arduino painter.
+I don't know how or where to start just yet.
 I've got the things for it, I have the idea.
 I just need the parts.

 Here's some research for myself while I cook up the solution to prototyping my painting arm.